intel/llvm/sycl/doc/syclcompat/README.md

 `device_ext` also provides the `has_capability_or_fail` member function, which throws a `sycl::exception` if the device does not have the specified list of `sycl::aspect`.

+Devices can be listed and filtered using `syclcompat::list_devices()` and `syclcompat::filter_device()`.
+If `SYCLCOMPAT_VERBOSE` is defined at compile time, the available SYCL devices are printed to the standard output both at initialization time, or if the device list is filtered using `syclcompat::filter_device`.

 Users can manage queues through the `syclcompat::set_default_queue(sycl::queue q)` free function, and the `device_ext` `set_saved_queue`, `set_default_queue`,